mircealungu/student-projects/README.md

 ## The Project List

 The projects are listed as [issues in this repository](https://github.com/mircealungu/student-projects/issues).
-Feel free to browse them, and [contact me](https://mircealungu.github.io/#contact) if you find one that you think you might want to work on.
+Please browse through them and [contact me](https://mircealungu.github.io/#contact) if you find one that you think you might want to work on.
 Also, feel free to comment on the issues if you have questions.